 - Vendor-lock

-- Looks like ESC is developed slowly and feels already not to be state of the art
+- Looks like ECS is developed slowly and feels already not to be state of the art

 - Exposed service needs to run behind AWS Load balancer.
-AWS Loadbalancers const money, there is some reusage possible but per ELB you pay ca. 20€ a month.
+AWS Load Balancers cost money, there is some reusage possible but per ELB you pay ca. 20€ a month.
+(The new Application Load Balancer, just launched in August 2016, might help here with path-based routing across services — haven’t tried it yet though.)

-- As far I see it is not possible to use shared volumes across several containers or at least mount something independently of the underlying EC2 instance easily.
+HEALTHCHECKis technically supported by ECS, but it only restarts the container — no integration with load balancer or auto-scaling yet.) - As far as I see it is not possible to use shared volumes across several containers or at least mount something independently of the underlying EC2 instance easily.

 AWS Elastic Beanstalk with Multi-container Docker Environments